smddev/site/src/content/projects/en/helpconnect-contact-center.md

   - Qt
   - PHP
   - AngularJS
-description: A full-featured help support center.
+description: A comprehensive support center
 ---
-HelpConnect is a full-featured help support center which supported VoIP, chat, file transfer, and remote desktop control.
+HelpConnect is a comprehensive support center featuring VoIP, chat, file transfer, and remote desktop control capabilities.

 ## Outcome

-There was a few commercial deployments but it was later closed in favor of another product.
+There were a few commercial deployments, but the product was later closed in favor of another solution.